krich11/easy-kme/SETUP.md

-# Easy-KMS Setup Guide
+# Easy-KME Setup Guide

-This guide explains how to set up the Easy-KMS server from scratch using the automated setup script.
+This guide explains how to set up the Easy-KME server from scratch using the automated setup script.

 ## Quick Start